 It can also be purchased from a variety of outlets:

-Please also check your with your local library and bookstore!
+Please also check your with your local library and bookstores!

-Cycling to Asylum can be purchased at brick and mortar bookstores in New York, Toronto and a growing number of other cities!
+Cycling to Asylum can be purchased at brick and mortar bookstores in New York, Toronto, Victoria and a growing number of other cities!